suigenerous/web-sprint-challenge-advanced-react/README.md

 2. Describe the different phases of the component lifecycle.

+1) Mounting
+2) Updating
+3) Ummounting

 3. Demonstrate an understanding of class component lifecycle methods.

+- constructor
+- getDerivedStateFromProps
+- render
+- componentDidMount
+- shouldComponentUpdate
+- getSnapshotBeforeUpdate
+- componentDidUpdate
+- componentWillUnmount

 4. Define stateful logic.

+- stateful logic is logic that deals with the state of a component, such as when and how a component's state should update

 5. Describe how to test a React component with React Testing Library.

+- make tests Arrange, Act, Assert

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.